Register an Internship or Co-op for Credit with the Career and Advising Center’s Internship Program

 • Fulfill program requirements

-• Earn technical elective credit
+• Earn major elective credit

 • Earn free elective credit